 Our revenues are dependent on orders from customers in the P&C insurance industry, which may be adversely affected by economic, environmental and world political conditions.
 A relatively small number of customers have historically accounted for a majority of our revenues.
-In fiscal years 2011 and 2010, our top 10 customers accounted for 41% and 48% of our revenues, respectively.
-We expect that we will continue to depend upon a relatively small number of customers for a significant portion of our revenues for the foreseeable future.
+In fiscal years 2012 and 2011, our top 10 customers accounted for 35% and 41% of our revenues, respectively.
+While we expect this reliance to decrease over time, we expect that we will continue to depend upon a relatively small number of customers for a significant portion of our revenues for the foreseeable future.
 As a result, if we fail to successfully sell our products and services to one or more anticipated customers in any particular period or fail to identify additional potential customers or an anticipated customer purchases fewer of our products or services, defers or cancels orders, or terminates its relationship with us, our business, results of operations and financial condition would be harmed.
 Some of our orders are realized at the end of the quarter or are subject to delayed payment terms.
 As a result of this concentration and timing, if we are unable to complete one or more substantial sales or achieve any required performance or acceptance criteria in any given quarter, our quarterly results of operations may fluctuate significantly.